DisariB/Housing-Prices/README.md

 2. Open `Housing_Prices.ipynb` in Jupyter or VS Code.
 3. Run the cells to see data cleaning, modeling, and prediction steps.

-## Result
-- [Insert your model’s score if available, e.g., RMSE or Kaggle leaderboard position]

 ## License
 MIT